Boonpeng: Murders, arrest and execution

 It's unclear when exactly Boonpeng began killing, or how many victims he had.
-According to official accounts and his own claims, his first confirmed victim was a jewelry merchant named Nai Learm, who he killed following a dispute.
+According to official accounts and his own claims, his first confirmed victim was a jewellery merchant named Nai Learm, who he killed following a dispute.
 After that, Boonpeng is said to have sealed his body in an iron chest and dumped it into the Khlong Bangkok Noi, which was found in May 1917.
 His other known victim was a wealthy 20-year-old woman named Prik, who had originally approached him to concoct a love potion to make her husband love her again, but then became his lover and was eventually impregnated by Boonpeng.
 As she wanted him to be a responsible father and look after their child, Boonpeng decided to kill her, as he had already arranged marriage for himself.

 Boonpeng is said to have hit her and then wrapped her in a mosquito net, before stuffing her into an iron chest and dumping in the Chao Phraya River, which he had filled with bricks to weigh it down and drown her.
 It was discovered in early January 1918 by fishermen in Nonthaburi Province.
-Since they believed it might contain some treasures, as these chests were usually only used by wealthy people, the fishermen opened it, but were shocked to find a woman's body inside.
+Since they believed it might contain some treasures, as these chests were usually only used by wealthy people, the fishermen opened it but were shocked to find a woman's body inside.
 They notified the authorities, who frantically began searching for the killer, but to no avail.
 When news spread of the mysterious unidentified woman's death, the police were contacted by her mother, who claimed that her daughter, Prik, had gone to reclaim a gold necklace from a notorious monk named Boonpeng, who operated out of the Wat Suthat temple in Bangkok.